jlee1115/MiniFacebook/README.md

 - Post privacy - by default only visible to friends but can be public to everyone

 ### Julie:
+- Script to read in necessary data from DynamoDB tables (friends, interests, affiliations)
+  - Format accordingly for the MapReduce input file
+- Hadoop Adsorption Algorithm that will generate friend recommendations for each node in the form of a text file
+- Static friendship visualizer (see your friends)

 ### Maria:
 - Chat Server